Risingson/eveeyedocs/docs/sharing/structures.md

 You can copy and paste structures from the EVE's directional scanner using `Ctrl+C` an paste them on the active browser window of Eveeye.
 Using `Ctrl+V` will `ADD` structures to the system.

-Citadels get pasted to the system they are in (since the system's name is contained in the data from directional.
+Citadels get pasted to the system they are in (since the system's name is contained in the data from directional).
 Control Towers get pasted to your current location.

 ## STA tab
 Pasting structures will open the `STA` info tab of solarsystem info pane.
 In that tab npc-stations and player owned structures get shown.